Difference Between Delhi and New Delhi

 Some of the well-known monuments of Delhi are Humayun Tomb, Red Fort, Jama Masjid, Lotus Temple, etc.

-Some of the notable establishments of New Delhi are India Gate, Rashtrapati Bhavan, Parliament of India, Lodhi garden, Connaught Place, Akshardham Temple, Jantar Mantar, etc.
+Some notable New Delhi establishments are India Gate, Rashtrapati Bhavan, Parliament of India, Lodhi garden, Connaught Place, Akshardham Temple, Jantar Mantar, etc.

 The cumulative area of Delhi is 46,208 square km.